JohnByrneJames/SpartaGlobalRepo/Notes/Week-4-Python/Day20_Training.md

 >skills.
 I am recent graduate from the University of Greenwich, with a focus on Computing and Games Development which included hands-on
 >experience with a magnitude of programming languages and software, such as C#, C++, Microsoft Management Studio and the latest Game-Engines.
 >
 > I find the speed at which your company as adapted to the current epidemic climate amazing!, being able to expand your services following a huge demand
 >and presumably lack of staff is innovating and impressive.
 Particularly the fact you have been able to move most of the services to a virtual platform, Incredible!.
 > I'd love the opportunity to put expertise to work in your company.
 Thank you for the opportunity, if possible would it be possible to set up a quick call whenever you are next free
 >to talk about any upcoming opportunities on your teams?
 >
 >Thank you for the opportunity, and the time to tell you a bit about myself.
->>
+>
+> Put this into points to remember and spark memory, sentence - keyword - explanation
+>
 > **"**